 3. Working with an external agency

 The third option, and somewhat of a ‘middle ground’ when it comes to the level of expertise it brings to the table, is to work with an agency.
-Traditionally agencies have been more focused on conversion rate optimization than personalization, so you probably won’t find the level of knowledge you’d get with a vendor services team.
+Traditionally, agencies have been more focused on conversion rate optimization than personalization, so you probably won’t find the level of knowledge you’d get with a vendor services team.

 They often have established relationships with preferred providers – so this may also narrow the field, and is of course an additional cost to factor in.
-As the agency model becomes increasingly complex across marketing as whole, how to select the right agency partner for personalization could fill another blog post entirely!
+As the agency model becomes increasingly complex across marketing as a whole, how to select the right agency partner for personalization could fill another blog post entirely!

 Whatever option you go with, being honest about your capacity to deliver on the implementation of whatever website personalization tools you choose is an important factor to consider from the outset.

-Aside from resources, one of the biggest obstacles to personalization is data.
+Aside from resources, one of the biggest obstacles to personalization is obtaining data.
 Just take a look at this chart form eMarketer:

-Nearly two thirds of marketers in 2019 rate data-driven personalization as difficult to achieve, more-so than any other marketing tactic.
+Nearly two-thirds of marketers in 2019 rate data-driven personalization as difficult to achieve, more so than any other marketing tactic.
 But does it have to be so difficult?

-Many marketers are hung up on ‘1-to-1’ personalization, but with the vast quantity of data now available, achieving this can seem like finding a needle in a haystack.
-The important thing then to consider is being able to access the right data that you need to achieve the desired result.
+Many marketers are hung up on ‘1-to-1’ personalization, but with the vast quantity of data available, achieving this can seem like finding a needle in a haystack.
+The important thing to consider is being able to access the right data that you need to achieve the desired result.